andreaalboni/Distributed-Autonomous-Systems/README.md

 ros2 launch task22 launch.py
 ```

-To change parameters change the values of the `PARAMETERS` dictionary in the launch.py file inside the folder `/exam_project/task22_ws/src/task22/launch_folder/`.
+To change parameters change the values of the `PARAMETERS` dictionary in the launch.py file inside the folder `/exam_project/task22_ws/src/task22/launch_folder/` then a *colcon build* is required.